Slashgear/personal-blog/src/pages/react-redux-pitfalls-and-best-pratices/index.md

 After 2 years using React with Redux for the video platform [6play](https://6play.fr), I was able to identify good practices and pitfalls to avoid at all costs.
 The [Bedrock](https://www.bedrockstreaming.com/) team (to which I currently belong) kept the technical stack of the project up to date to take advantage of the new features of `react`, `react-redux` and `redux`.

-So here are my tips for maintaining and using React and Redux in your application without going crazy.
+So here are my tips for maintaining and using React and Redux in your application without going mad.

 _This article is not an introduction to React or Redux.
 I recommend [this documentation](https://redux.js.org/basics/usage-with-react) if you want to see how to implement it in your applications._